oracle/node-oracledb/INSTALL.md

 #### Installing Instant Client in Docker

 Review the [Oracle Technology Network][12] or the [Oracle Linux 7][51] channel for the latest Instant Client package available.
+There are various ways to install Instant Client.
+Three methods are shown below.

 1. Using Oracle Linux Instant Client RPMs